Counterclockwise S Kicks in SRS

-For this field, the piece can be placed in the same spot with a rotation in the opposite direction, which corresponds to this kick.
-Less blocks are required.
-Pay attention to the rotation point.0
+For this field, the piece can be placed in the same spot with a rotation in the opposite direction—it corresponds to this kick.
+Fewer blocks are required.
+Pay attention to the rotation point.

 You can try West to South kicks here on Jstris.

 One of the most basic practical kicks that players become familiar with.
-Often used for downstacking.
-In the example below you would be rotating CCW twice.
+They are often used for downstacking.
+In the example below, you would be rotating CCW twice.

-Compare with this field where you would have to rotate CW twice.
+Compare it with this field where you would have to rotate CW twice.